SuneharSandhu/Flask-Blog-/README.md

 python run.py or python3 run.py

-If you want to deactivate the virtual environment the simply type in deactivate in the command line
+If you want to deactivate the virtual environment then type in "deactivate" in the command line